batuhanmeral/blog-app/README.md

 # Crypton

-> A hardened, server-rendered cybersecurity blog with a secret-path admin panel, RBAC, 2FA, and full TR/EN internationalization.
+> A hardened, server-rendered cybersecurity-themed blog with a secret-path admin panel, RBAC, 2FA, and full TR/EN internationalization.

-Crypton is a personal **cybersecurity blog** for publishing articles, technical write-ups, and analyses on topics like web security, network security, malware, and CTF challenges.
+Crypton is a personal **cybersecurity-themed blog** for publishing articles, technical write-ups, and analyses on topics like web security, network security, malware, and CTF challenges.
 Readers get a fast, clean reading experience, while you manage everything — posts, categories, media, and comments — from a private admin panel.
 Security is built in from the ground up, so your blog stays locked down without extra setup.

-## 🚀 Features
+## Features

 - **Write & publish**: a Markdown editor with categories, tags, cover images, and a built-in media library.
 - **Search & browse**: fast full-text search with dedicated tag and category pages.